jeringeogy/starter-hugo-academic/content/publication/generation-of-sidelobe-suppressed-bessel-beams-using-a-holographic-technique/index.md

 ---
-title: Generation of Sidelobe-Suppressed Bessel Beams using a Holographic Technique
+title: Sidelobe-Suppressed Bessel Beam using a Hologram
 publication_types:
   - "1"
 authors: